 The goal of this week’s project is to learn the difference between sex and sexuality by creating some sexy geometry.

-All you need is a compass, pencil, and piece of paper.
+All we need is a compass, a pencil, and a piece of paper.

 In a perfect world, nothing would enter our circle without our consent.
 But, life isn’t perfect.

 Our sexuality is formed by what we allow in our circle, and whatever makes it in without permission.

 The remaining time is devoted to explaining, and drawing the remaining circles.
 When the six circles representing the various aspects of sexuality interact with the center circle, sexuality comes to life.

 When I say it comes to life, I don’t mean sexuality poofs into being.
 That happens the moment we’re born.

 What I mean is, it starts to dance around and change shape.
 Our sexuality is as alive as we are.